 I have a long story of combating my teenage complex of smiling and working hard on achieving a beautiful smile.
 That’s while I’m obsessed with my dental health and I always search for options to keep my teeth healthy.

-Several years ago, after visiting my dentist every 2-3 months with sudden and overwhelming caries problems, I was recommended to try Curaprox toothpastes and brushes.
-Honestly, since then, I didn’t have any cavities and I have been using their toothpastes twice a day for at least 3-4 years.
-I’ve already mentioned the toothpaste in my Empties post and received some new products from Curaprox for test.
+Several years ago, after visiting my dentist every 2-3 months with sudden and overwhelming caries problems, I was recommended to try Curaprox toothpaste and brushes.
+Honestly, since then, I didn’t have any cavities and I have been using their toothpaste twice a day for at least 3-4 years.
+I’ve already mentioned the toothpaste in my Empties post and received some new products from Curaprox for a test.

 Why they are so good